 An extension may be granted in cases of illness and misadventure, or exceptional circumstances.
-A Request for Extension form must be submitted to the Faculty Head of Department on or before the due date.
+A Request for Extension form must be submitted to the Faculty Head of Department prior to the due date.
 This application must be supported by appropriate documentary evidence.